 Sigiriya and Pidurangala via main road – Rs 5.000

 - Same as tour above, but both rocks.
 Return trip takes 4 to 6 hours.

-See Sri Lanka’s wild elephants in one of the beautiful National Parks close to Habarana.
+Watch Sri Lanka’s wild elephants in one of the beautiful National Parks close to Habarana.
 There are no fences around the national parks, the elephants roam around freely.
-Therefore it’s advisable to check with a local (rather than with a calendar or guide book) in which of the parks the elephants are during your stay.
+Therefore, it’s advisable to check with a local from this area (rather than with a calendar or guide book) in which of the parks the elephants are during your stay.

 - You cannot get into a national park without a jeep – for safety and road condition reason.